Mostafa-wael/Clean-My-Linux/README.md

 The script does the following:
 - Clean all the log file.
-- Clear systemd journal logs.
+- Clean systemd journal logs.
 - Clean the thumbnail cache.
 - Free up space by cleanning out the cached packages.
 - Getting rid of partial packages.